 Do you want to know how Tricare covers for your dental needs?
 Read on to find more about this optional insurance plan, which provides access to hundreds of dental care facilities without any additional costs or any deductibles.

 The Tricare ECHO program aims to provide special services and supplies to military beneficiaries who suffer from mental and physical disabilities.
-This page will provide you with the information regarding the nature of these services, as well as who is eligible for them.
+This page will provide you with the information regarding the nature of these services

 Do you see yourself or a family member meeting the criteria of a non-active duty military beneficiary?
 This article covers information on a fee for service payment health care plan devised especially for you.